 How to do paid search effectively is its own additional ebook, but to get you started, here are some best practices:

-Always use targeting so your ads get served to the most relevant audience.
-You can target by behavior, location, device type and more.
-For example, if you’re a mobile food delivery app located in Singapore, you really don’t need to be targeting desktop users, or those outside of Singapore.
+- Always use targeting so your ads get served to the most relevant audience.
+You can target by behavior, location, device type, and more.
+For example, if you’re a mobile food delivery app located in New York, you really don’t need to be targeting desktop users, or those outside of New York.

 Before you use this form of advertising, ask yourself: when was the last time you clicked on a display ad?